tkrop/go-make/MANUAL.md

 target families run `make help`.
 To have a look at the effective targets and receipts use `make show all`.

-To customize the behavior there exist two extension points at the begin and the end of the [Makefile](config/Makefile.base) that can be used to setup additional variables, definitions, and targets that modify the behavior and receipts.
+To customize the behavior, there exist two extension points.
+One at the begin and one the end of the [Makefile](config/Makefile.base) that can be used to set up additional variables, definitions, and targets that modify the behavior and receipts.

-* The extension point at the begin is called [Makefile.vars](Makefile.vars) and allows to modify the behavior of targets by customizing [variables][make-vars] and [functions][make-calls] (see [Modifying variables](#modifying-variables) and [Running commands](#running-commands) for more details and examples).
+* The extension point at begin is called [Makefile.vars](Makefile.vars) and allows to modify the behavior of targets by customizing [variables][make-vars] and [functions][make-calls] (see [Modifying variables](#modifying-variables) and [Running commands](#running-commands) for more details and examples).